geph-official/sosistab2-obfsudp/README.md

 ## Initial handshake

-Initial handshake messages are _symmetrically_ encrypted by keys derived from the server's X25519 public key.
+Initial handshake frames are _symmetrically_ encrypted by keys derived from the server's X25519 public key.
 The intention here is that only people who know the server's public key `server_pk` (i.e. not ISP snoopers) can derive these keys:

 - `hs_c2s`: the client-to-server handshake key, derived as `hs_c2s = derive_key("sosistab-2-c2s", server_pk)`, where `derive_key` is the key derivation function defined by BLAKE3.
 - `hs_s2c`: the server-to-server handshake key, derived as `hs_s2c = derive_key("sosistab-2-s2c", server_pk)`.

-Handshake messages are stdcode-encoded and encrypted representations of this Rust enum:
+Handshake frames are stdcode-encoded and encrypted representations of this Rust enum:

 ```rust
 pub enum HandshakeFrame {